Tutorial - How to create custom workflow elements for JIRA 3.x

 Jira Plugin Development Kit

-The full source for each example is available in the JIRA Plugin Development Kit.
+The full source for each example is available in the Atlassian Plugin Development Kit.

-Using the JIRA Plugin Development Kit, it is possible to navigate to the workflow example directory and build the workflow example JAR file with the command:
+Using the Atlassian Plugin Development Kit, it is possible to navigate to the workflow example directory and build the workflow example JAR file with the command:

 The resulting JAR file contains all the workflow examples discussed here.
 The workflow example plugin becomes available once the JAR file is copied to the JIRA lib directory.